mohit-sharma-87/DevHub-Articles/Migration to Realm Kotlin SDK.md

 ## Other major changes

-Apart from Realm Kotlin SDK being written in Kotlin language, it is fundamentally little different from the JAVA SDK in a few ways:
+Apart from, being able to leverage Kotlin's powerful features, Realm SDK has fundamentally changed a little from the JAVA SDK in a few ways:

+- **Thread-safety**: **We heard you** all realm instances, objects, query results, and collections can now be transferred across threads.
+So no more `IllegalStateException` and objects can safely be passed from UI thread to work thread and vice versa.

 - **Frozen by default**: All objects are now frozen.
 Unlike live objects, frozen objects do not automatically update after the database writes.
 You can still access live objects within a write transaction, but passing a live object out of a write transaction freezes the object.
-- **Thread-safety**: All realm instances, objects, query results, and collections can now be transferred across threads.
-- **Singleton**: You now only need one instance of each realm.

 ## Should you migrate now?